19 essential tips for visiting ESCAPE Penang

 3. Bring aqua shoes

-Whilst the majority of the theme park rides and attractions require you to wear closed-toe trainers or sandals, most of the water park rides don’t allow normal footwear.
-It can quickly become a chore having to leave your sandals or trainers at the base of the ride before collecting them later.
-The ground around the park can be abrasive and it can make walking around uncomfortable.
+While most of the theme park rides and attractions require closed-toe trainers or sandals, many of the water park rides do not allow standard footwear.
+It can quickly become a hassle having to leave your shoes at the base of each ride and collect them afterwards.
+The ground around the park can also be quite abrasive, which can make walking around uncomfortable.

-The solution is to wear aqua shoes, which are suitable for all theme and water park rides in ESCAPE Penang.
+The solution is to wear aqua shoes, which are suitable for all rides in ESCAPE Penang.
 You’ll be able to walk freely around the site and not worry about taking them on and off as you go.
 They’re available in the park shop in case you forget to bring them.

 Note that flip-flops aren’t permitted on any of the rides, you need closed toe sandals or trainers.
 Best to leave them at home.